cleobnvntra/fragments-ui/README.md

 ```sh
 POST API_URL/v1/fragments
 ```
 An input field is provided to the user to create the fragment.
-The input type of the field is determined by the selected Content-Type. ex: A text/* or application/json type will display a text input type, while an image/* type will display a file input type.<br>
+The input type of the field is determined by the selected Content-Type.<br>
+ex: A text/* or application/json type will display a text input type, while an image/* type will display a file input type.<br>

 ![Alt text](./screenshots/create-types.PNG?raw=true)
 <br>

-<u>text input type for text/* content-type:</u>
+<u>text input type for text/* content-type:</u><br>
 ![Alt text](./screenshots/text-input.PNG?raw=true)
 <br>

-<u>file input type for image/* content-type:</u>
+<u>file input type for image/* content-type:</u><br>
 ![Alt text](./screenshots/file-input.PNG?raw=true)
 <br>